robcarver17/pysystemtrade/docs/instruments.md

 Similar logic will apply to ignored and duplicated instruments.
 Obviously if you mark an instrument has untradeable, and you have a position on, that position will continue to be held!
 Also limits on the number of trades that can be done will apply, so if you want to shut something down today you might need to create a manual order using the interactive order stack handler.

-The code that applies this constraints is generic; it won't load in the strategy configuration .yaml, so if you wish to change the default configuration of bad, duplicated, ignored or untradeable instruments you need to change the `private_config.yaml`.
+The code that applies these constraints is generic; it won't load in the strategy configuration YAML, so if you wish to change the default configuration of bad, duplicated, ignored or untradeable instruments you need to change the `private_config.yaml`.

 You can see the current list of instruments with overrides (either from configuration or set in the database) in the interactive_controls script: